bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 We now need to create the iceberg1 group, define its variables, and add hosts into it.

-Create dedicated folder if not exist:
+Create dedicated folder if absent:

 .. code-block:: bash